Kestin4Real/CC-WAV-loader/README.md

 local speaker = peripheral.find('speaker') --Prep the speaker local audio = api_WAV.Load('Ievan Polkka.wav') --Load the audio data

-local samples = 0 --Store how meny samples have played (Another name could be offset) speaker.stop() --Stop any sounds playing by the speaker (If any) while samples < audio.samples do --Loop true all the audio
+local samples = 0 --Store how many samples have played (Another name could be offset) speaker.stop() --Stop any sounds playing by the speaker (If any) while samples < audio.samples do --Loop true all the audio
     local buffer = {} --Prep the buffer